MultiLevel Recording

 MultiLevel Recording (ML, also known as M-ary) is a technology originally developed by Optex Corporation and promoted by Calimetrics to increase the storage capacity of optical discs.
-It failed to establish itself on the market.
-Through a combination of proprietary media, recorder, reader and player modifications, Calimetrics proposed that ML could increase the capacity of a CD-ROM, CD-R or CD-RW to 2 GB, a single-layer DVD, DVD-R, DVD+R, DVD-RW, DVD+RW or DVD-RAM to 7.1 to 10 GB and a single-layer Blu-ray Disc (BD) to as much as 60 GB.
-An optionally integrated digital rights management (DRM) system entitled MovieGuard was also suggested.
+It failed to establish itself in the market.
+Through a combination of proprietary media, recorder, reader, and player modifications, Calimetrics proposed that ML could increase the capacity of a CD-ROM, CD-R, or CD-RW to 2 GB; a single-layer DVD, DVD-R, DVD+R, DVD-RW, DVD+RW, or DVD-RAM to 7.1 to 10 GB; and a single-layer Blu-ray Disc (BD) to as much as 60 GB.
+An optionally integrated digital rights management (DRM) system called MovieGuard was also suggested.
 An industry group called the ML Alliance was formed in 2000 to help commercialize ML technology.
-Members eventually included Calimetrics, TDK, Sanyo Semiconductor, Plextor, Matsushita Kotobuki Electronics, Mitsubishi Chemical Corporation, Verbatim, Teac and Yamaha.
+Members eventually included Calimetrics, TDK, Sanyo Semiconductor, Plextor, Matsushita Kotobuki Electronics, Mitsubishi Chemical Corporation, Verbatim, TEACr and Yamaha.

 Several 2 GB ML CD-based recorders were developed for release in 2002 (TDK's MLCDRW1000 and Plextor's PX-ML3630), but never came to market.
 This was largely a business decision influenced by the rapid fall of CD-R/RW prices and the simultaneous rise in popularity of writable DVD technology.
 Calimetrics went on to work on more advanced DVD and Blu-ray Disc versions of their technology, including a proposal to build a next generation version of Enhanced Versatile Disc (EVD).
 Calimetrics ceased operations in 2004.